Apple Pencil (2023) vs Apple Pencil 2: Which Is The Best For iPad Users?

 Price

 This is where the standard Apple Pencil takes a huge advantage.
-At a price of MYR 399, the new Apple Pencil is more affordable than the Apple Pencil 2, which costs MYR 599.
+At a price of SGD 119, the new Apple Pencil is more affordable than the Apple Pencil 2, which costs SGD 200.85.

 Which Apple Pencil should you buy?